 It’s super easy to find Surprise Corner as it signposted off of Buffalo Street.
 From Banff Ave, turn left at the CIBC bank and follow the road until you reach the viewpoint — it’s pretty hard to miss!
 You can also type in Surprise Corner Viewpoint into Google Maps and it will bring you right there!

-It’s a fifteen-minute walk from town and there is a short tail for half the walk along the Bow River.
-However, we’d recommend other easy hikes around Banff like Bow Falls, Cascade Gardens, or Hoodoos.
+There is a short trail for half the walk along the Bow River.
+However, we’d recommend other easy hikes around Banff, like Bow Falls, Cascade Gardens, or the Hoodoos as this is more of just a viewpoint.

 Walks and Hikes Near Surprise Corner